Send the link below via email or IMCopy

 Biography - when someone writes the story of a person's life through letters, documents to tell what that person did and felt.

-Autobiography - story of someone's life written in first-person point of view by that person.
+The story written in first-person point of view by that person.
 May use character, plot and theme to shape the story, but also has real dates, places, and events.

 Diary - a daily reflection written by someone about the day's events or the feelings or reactions to those events.